 Title Fraud: It’s much less common than you think.

 As usual, the mainstream media is generating fear of this and that by focusing on a certain narrative without giving the full context.
-It seems to be generating some business for the opportunistic as I’ve heard tell of certain radio ads out there are taking advantage of this current fear.
+It seems to be generating some business for the opportunistic as I’ve heard certain radio ads out there are taking advantage of this current fear.
 Sounds to me like the ever popular “sell the problem and the product will sell itself” approach where we are introduced to a problem we never knew we had, but suddenly seconds later we are shown how their product magically solves everything.
-This time, it’s about title fraud.
+This time it’s not ring around the collar or dishpan hands, it’s about title fraud.

 A few years back when this post was originally published (2008), BCREA (British Columbia Real Estate Association), released the following statement in response to the growing fears that resulted as a result to these headlines.
 I have not found any information that is more recent that changes the perspective laid out here:

 Putting title fraud in perspective